Adafruit NeoPixel Digital RGB LED Strip - White 60 LED - WHITE

 They come in 4 meter reels with a 2 or 3-pin JST SM connector on each end and separated power/ground wires.
 These strips are sold by the meter!
 If you buy 4 meters at a time, you'll get full reels with two connectors.
 If you buy less than 4m, you'll get a single strip, but it will be a cut piece from a reel which may or may not have a connector on it.
 If the piece comes from the end of the reel, the connector may be on the output end of the strip!

-To wire up these strips we suggest picking up some JST SM plug and receptacle cables.
-You'll want one of each, one wire is for ground the other is for signal.
-For the power wire, you will also probably want a 2.1mm DC jack to wire in so you can connect one of our wall adapters to power it.
+To wire up these strips we suggest picking up a 2.1mm DC jack to wire in so you can connect one of our wall adapters to power it.
+For the data + ground pins, you can pick up 2-pin JST set to turn it into a quick connection.

 Our detailed NeoPixel Uberguide has everything you need to use NeoPixels in any shape and size.
 Including ready-to-go library & example code for the Arduino UNO/Duemilanove/Diecimila, Flora/Micro/Leonardo, Trinket/Gemma, Arduino Due & Arduino Mega/ADK (all versions)